Friday Fish Fries In Chicago

 1934 West Irving Park Rd. - North Center

-They've got fish and chips marked as one of their favorites, and we hope it'll soon be one of yours.
+They've got fish and chips marked as one of their favorites for dinner, and we hope it'll soon be one of yours.
 Get classic beer-battered cod with their specialty peas and Louis sauce at The Globe.

 Did we miss your favorite spot?
-Let us know at [email protected]!
+Let us know!